stanfordpython/python-handouts/installing-python.md

 If that solved the problem, then everywhere you see `python3` below, replace it with `py -3`.

 Try writing some Python in the interactive interpreter!
-When you're done, you can exit the interactive interpreter with CTRL+C (CMD+C on Windows) or by entering `quit()` at the Python command prompt.
+When you're done, you can exit the interactive interpreter with CTRL+D (CMD+D on Windows) or by entering `quit()` at the Python command prompt.

 ## Getting `pip`